ajinkyabodade/AngularJs-Notes/README.md

 ```

-### Referance links for understanding the AngularJs integration with Codeigniter/ Database:
+### Reference links for understanding the AngularJs integration with Codeigniter/ Database:

 ```
 https://www.formget.com/angularjs-crud/